gdsc-reva/hackolantern/README.md

 * Fork this repository
 * Clone the forked repository on your device
 * In the cloned repository, open the tasks folder and create a new folder inside it with your own Name (Eg. John_Doe)
-* Inside the new folder, copy the index.html and style.css which are provided in the root folder of the repository.
+* Inside the new folder, **copy** the index.html and style.css which are provided in the root folder of the repository.
 * Do the changes in task #1 mentioned above inside the folder you've created.
 * Commit the changes and push it to your fork on Github.
 * Open your Github repository and create a pull request for the first task with your name in the title (Eg. John Doe Task #1).
 * Once we check the pull request and merge it, you can send pull requests for the subsequent tasks as well.
 * New pull requests should be sent for each of the tasks.

+**DO NOT CHANGE THE INDEX.HTML AND STYLE.CSS present in the root folder.
+It is just for your reference. **